 - To oversee the Doctor of Ministry program .

 - To support and promote interdisciplinary conversation, professional development, research, and publication in the study of ministry.
-It was created in June 2009 by the TST Board of Trustees with the support of the TST Advanced Degree Council.
+It was created in June 2009 by the TST Board of Trustees.

 Through its supervision of students and academic administration, through collaborative policy-making, and through colloquia and other educational events, the Centre fosters interdisciplinary conversation among scholars in faith-based studies, humanities, health sciences and professional faculties.
 It develops the skills and understanding of religious scholars in methods of qualitative research.
 Through benefactions and grants, the Center will support individual and team research.